HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

   ) }}</figcaption>
 </figure>

 By far, the most popular one is <a hreflang="en" href="https://www.sliderrevolution.com/faq/developer-guide-output-class-tag-changes/">Slider Revolution</a>, with a majority of elements attributed to the framework.
 It more than tripled in popularity over the past year, which leads us to believe it might be a part of a popular template or site builder.
 A close second is <a hreflang="en" href="https://www.wix.com/">Wix</a>, the popular free site builder.
-We couldn't identify pages-css, but we'd love to hear any ideas for why the `pages-css` element is so popular, so let us know by [suggesting an edit](#explore-results) on GitHub.
+We couldn't identify `pages-css`, but we'd love to hear any ideas for why the `pages-css` element is so popular, so let us know by [suggesting an edit](#explore-results) on GitHub.

 We would have thought that popular frameworks like <a hreflang="en" href="https://angular.io/">Angular</a>, <a hreflang="en" href="https://nextjs.org/">Next.js</a> or the former <a hreflang="en" href="https://angularjs.org/">Angular.js</a> would account for more custom components, but `router-outlet` and `ng-component` make up a small part of the custom component base.